A press briefing will be held on Monday, November 19 at 12:30 pm (3)

-The first-of-its-kind 'Fighting Air Pollution in the Industrial Cities of Europe' conference held in the north-east of the Czech Republic brings together over twenty environmental experts from eight countries, together with authorities and representatives of heavy industry.
+The first-of-its-kind 'Fighting Air Pollution in the Industrial Cities of Europe' conference held in the northeast of the Czech Republic brings together over 20 environmental experts from eight countries with authorities and representatives of the heavy industry.

-A standpoint on Czech air pollution will also be presented by the Czech Hydrometeorological Institute and Czech Environmental Information Agency (CENIA) and the Ministry of the Environment of the Czech Republic, focused mainly on the system of air pollution controls and monitoring that is in use.
-On top of that, legal issues and the impact on human health will be discussed by Petra Andrášik from Frank Bold and Radim Šrám from the Czech Academy of Sciences, respectively (4).
+The Czech Hydrometeorological Institute, the Czech Environmental Information Agency (CENIA) and the Ministry of the Environment of the Czech Republic will focus on the Czech Republic's air pollution control and monitoring system.
+On top of that, legal issues and the impact on human health will be discussed by Petra Andrášik from Frank Bold and Radim Šrám from the Czech Academy of Sciences (4).

 Air pollution is borderless

 Italy, Poland, Kazakhstan, and Armenia will share their points of view in terms of air pollution.
-The agenda, together with the list of attendees itself, makes the event unique, since such a gathering of larger numbers of NGOs has never been arranged before.
+The agenda, together with the attendee list itself, makes the event unique, since a gathering of such a large number of NGOs has never been arranged before.
 Another country in question is Ukraine, from which several local activists will attend the conference.
 The Eastern European country suffers from serious air pollution, which kills tens of thousands every year (5).
 The situation is especially critical in the industrial cities of Mariupol, Zaporozhye, Kharkiv, Dnipro, and Kryvyi Rih.

-According Tamara Kharchylava, a lawyer from the Kiev-based NGO Ecoaction, pollution is one of today’s great existential challenges.
+According to Tamara Kharchylava, a lawyer from the Kiev-based NGO, Ecoaction, pollution is one of today's great existential challenges.
 “The huge economic consequences aside, air pollution alone kills 4.5 million people every year,” she states, reminding us that the deaths attributed to pollution in general are triple those from AIDS, malaria, and tuberculosis combined.
-“The goal of the conference is for the countries to inspire each other to provide their people with healthy breathing conditions,” Kharchylava concludes.
+“The goal of the conference is to inspire each other to provide people with healthy breathing conditions,” Kharchylava concludes.

 Former hotspot, now an example

-The venue city of Ostrava, the capital of the Moravian-Silesian Region, is an example of a successful civic campaign for clean air.
-Once the heart of the Czechoslovak metallurgical industry, Ostrava was one of the country’s worst-polluted cities.
+The city of Ostrava, the capital of the Moravian-Silesian Region, is an example of a successful civic campaign for clean air.
+Once the heart of the Czechoslovak metallurgical industry, Ostrava was one of the country's most polluted cities.
 Thanks to pressure lasting almost three decades, the situation improved significantly.

-“We hope the story of Ostrava will be inspiring for the attending parties, encouraging them to agree on specific steps to resolve the situation in Europe,” concludes Martin Skalský, the chair of Arnika – Citizens’ Support Centre, on his expectations for the meeting’s general declaration.
+“We hope the story of Ostrava will be inspiring for attending parties, encouraging them to agree on specific steps to resolve the situation in Europe,” says Martin Skalský, chair of Arnika - Citizens' Support Center, regarding his expectations for the meeting's general declaration.

-The conference is organised under the auspices of the vice-governor of the Moravian-Silesian Region and the deputy mayor of the city of Ostrava, in cooperation with Ostrava University and thanks to financial support from the Transition Promotion Programme of the Czech Republic, Global Greengrants Fund, Moravian-Silesian Region, and the City of Ostrava.
+The conference was organized under the auspices of the vice governor of the Moravian-Silesian Region and the deputy mayor of the city of Ostrava, in cooperation with Ostrava University and thanks to financial support from the Transition Promotion Program of the Czech Republic, Global Greengrants Fund, Moravian-Silesian Region and the City of Ostrava.